microsoft/fluentui/specs/Menu.md

 | Keyboard | Space  | Toggle | Toggle the selection status of the menu item |
 | Keyboard | Enter  | Toggle | Toggle the selection status of the menu item |
 | Mouse    | Click  | Toggle | Toggle the selection status of the menu item |

+### Positioning

+### Placement + alignment

+A menu can be placed and aligned in any of the configurations allowed by current v0 and v7:

+- Before or after anchor element
+- Above or below anchor element
+- Aligned at top/bottom/left/right edge of anchor element
+- Aligned centered to the anchor element

+The above should result in 12 possible position hints in total

+#### Flip

+A menu should be positioned so that it will flip its positioning on a given axis if the boundary (e.g. viewport) gets to small that it might overflow

+#### Nudging

+A menu should be positioned so that if its boundary (e.g. viewport) might overflow, the placement of the popup should be 'nudged' closer into the boundary

+#### Anchor placement offset

+A menu should be positioned so that the distance with respect to the anchor element should be configurable on both axes.

+#### Inline vs portal rendering

+A menu should be positioned so that it can be rendered either out of order on the DOM (e.g. portal to body) or inline in DOM order.

+#### Submenu positioning

+The default positioning for a submenu should be the standard seen in both v7 and v0.
+Submenu should be placed after the menu item trigger and aligned with the top edge.

+Although this should not be recommended, for the purposes of compatibility with v7, all positioning aspects should be configurable for submenus.

 ## Accessibiltiy